tegonal/gt/README.md

 gt pull -r tegonal-scripts -t v0.1.0 -p src/utility/

 # pull the file src/utility/ask.sh from remote tegonal-scripts
-# from the latest version and put into ./scripts/ instead of the default directory of this remote
+# in the latest version and put into ./scripts/ instead of the default directory of this remote
 # chop the repository path (i.e. src/utility), i.e. put ask.sh directly into ./scripts/
 gt pull -r tegonal-scripts -p src/utility/ask.sh -d ./scripts/ --chop-path true

 # pull the file src/utility/checks.sh from remote tegonal-scripts
-# from the latest version matching the specified tag-filter (i.e. one starting with v3)
+# in the latest version matching the specified tag-filter (i.e. one starting with v3)
 gt pull -r tegonal-scripts -t v0.1.0 -p src/utility/ --tag-filter "^v3.*"

+# pull the file src/utility/checks.sh from remote tegonal-scripts in the latest version
+# trust all gpg-keys stored in .gt/remotes/tegonal-scripts/public-keys
+# if the remotes gpg sotre is not yet set up
+gt pull -r tegonal-scripts --auto-trust true -p src/utlity/checks.sh

+# pull the file src/utility/checks.sh from remote tegonal-scripts in the latest version
+# Ignore if the gpg store of the remote is not set up and no suitable gpg key is defined in
+# .gt/tegonal-scripts/public-keys.
+However, if the gpg store is setup or a suitable key is defined,
+# then checks.sh will still be verified against it.
+# (you might want to add --unsecure true to .gt/tegonal-scripts/pull.args if you never intend to
+# set up gpg -- this way you don't have to repeat this option)
+gt pull -r tegonal-scripts --unsecure true  -p src/utlity/checks.sh

+# pull the file src/utility/checks.sh from remote tegonal-scripts in the latest version
+# without verifying its signature (if defined) against the remotes gpg store
+# you should not use this option unless you want to pull a file from a remote which signs files
+# but has not signed the file you intend to pull.
+gt pull -r tegonal-scripts --unsecure-no-verification true -p src/utlity/checks.sh

+# pull the file src/utility/checks.sh from remote tegonal-scripts (in the custom working directory .github/.gt)
+# in the latest version
+gt pull -w .github/.gt -r tegonal-scripts -p src/utlity/checks.sh
 ```

 </gt-pull>